Efficient Extensional Binary Tries: Benchmarks

 \item[\textbf{Repeated}:] We insert the same seven keys (1 to 7) a million times in a trie.
 The purpose of this test is to check that the trie remains small (7 nodes) and does not grow at each insertion.
 It is representative of the use of binary tries as environments in a reference interpreter: there are few variables in the program being interpreted, but they are assigned many times. \end{description}

 For execution within Coq, we use \verb|vm_compute| as our primary evaluation mechanism.
 It implements call-by-value through compilation to a virtual machine.
-For comparison, we also give some numbers obtained with the \verb|cbv| and \verb|cbn| mechanisms.
-These are interpreters that follow either call-by-value (\verb|cbv|) or call-by-name plus some sharing of computations (\verb|cbn|).
+For comparison, we also give some numbers obtained with the \verb|cbv| and \verb|lazy| mechanisms.
+These are interpreters that follow either call-by-value (\verb|cbv|) or call-by-need (\verb|lazy|).
 These mechanisms are much slower than \verb|vm_compute|, hence we report results for the Sparse benchmark only.
 We also extract the benchmarks to OCaml and compile them to native code using the \verb|ocamlopt| compiler.
-For OCaml executions, we report execution times, amount of memory allocated, and maximal memory usage.
+For OCaml executions, we report execution times, amount of memory allocated (in bytes), and memory size of the data structure being built (in bytes).
 For executions within Coq, we were unable to measure memory usage and only report execution times.
 The experimental results are listed in table~\ref{t:benchs}.